dlstreamer/pipeline-server/README.md

 ## View REST Request

-As the previous example has shown, the vaclient application works by converting command line arguments into VA Serving REST requests.
+As the previous example has shown, the vaclient application works by converting command line arguments into Pipeline Server REST requests.
 The `--show-request` option displays the REST verb, uri and body in the request.
 Let's repeat the previous GPU inference example, adding RTSP output and show the underlying request.